Craton: Repeated continental collision model

+Subducting ocean slab model

+A third model suggests that successive slabs of subducting oceanic lithosphere became lodged beneath a proto-craton, underplating the craton with chemically depleted rock.

+Impact origin model

+A fourth theory presented in a 2015 publication suggests that the origin of the cratons is similar to crustal plateaus observed on Venus, which may have been created by large asteroid impacts.
+In this model, large impacts on the Earth's early lithosphere penetrated deep into the mantle and created enormous lava ponds.
+The paper suggests these lava ponds cooled to form the craton's root.

+Evidence for each model

 The chemistry of xenoliths and seismic tomography both favor the two accretional models over the plume model.
 However, other geochemical evidence favors mantle plumes.
 Tomography shows two layers in the craton roots beneath North America.
 One is found at depths shallower than 150 km and may be Archean, while the second is found at depths from 180 to 240 km and may be younger.
 The second layer may be a less depleted thermal boundary layer that stagnated against the depleted "lid" formed by the first layer.
+The impact origin model does not require plumes or accretion; this model is, however, not incompatible with either.

 All these proposed mechanisms rely on buoyant, viscous material separating from a denser residue due to mantle flow, and it is possible that more than one mechanism contributed to craton root formation.

 Erosion

 The long-term erosion of cratons has been labelled the "cratonic regime".
 It involves processes of pediplanation and etchplanation that lead to the formation of flattish surfaces known as peneplains.
 While the process of etchplanation is associated to humid climate and pediplanation with arid and semi-arid climate, shifting climate over geological time leads to the formation of so-called polygenetic peneplains of mixed origin.
 Another result of the longevity of cratons is that they may alternate between periods of high and low relative sea levels.
 High relative sea level leads to increased oceanicity, while the opposite leads to increased inland conditions.

 Many cratons have had subdued topographies since Precambrian times.
-For example, the Yilgarn Craton of Western Australia was flattish already by Middle Proterozoic times and the Baltic Shield had been eroded into a subdued terrain already during the Late Mesoproterozoic when the rapakivi granites intruded.
+For example, the Yilgarn craton of Western Australia was flattish already by Middle Proterozoic times and the Baltic Shield had been eroded into a subdued terrain already during the Late Mesoproterozoic when the rapakivi granites intruded.